-First, on our list, we have small houses.
+First, on our list, we have small houses such as those that are usually built for AirBnB purposes that you can find on Airdeed Homes Michigan.
 The next sustainable house is a prefabricated house.
 The tiny home movement has become one of the best-known green home trends, and for good reason.
 They are an economic and environmental solution for simple living.

 A small home is usually between 100 and 400 square feet, although some may be slightly larger or smaller.
 They can also be small mobile homes, fit in a trailer and be able to move to different places.
 Small homes are designed to maximize the sense of space by using convertible furniture, lofts, and multi-purpose rooms.
 Tiny homes are considered a sustainable type of home because they use less energy, materials and space than an average-sized home.